Towards Fully Autonomous Drone-Based Last-Mile Delivery: Related Work

 \section{Related Work}

-In the drone-based last-mile delivery, a truck is used as a mobile depot carrying drones to deliver parcels to customers within last-mile logistics~\cite{gonzalez2020truck}.
-Murray \emph{et al.} introduce the problem of scheduling and routing drones and trucks to minimize the time required for serving all customers and returning to the base station~\cite{murray2015flying}.
-This problem called the flying sidekick traveling salesman problem (FSTSP) is formulated as a mixed-integer linear programming and a heuristic solution is developed to solve this NP-hard problem.
-A similar problem called the Travelling Salesman Problem with Drones (TSP-D) is studied by Agatz \emph{et al.} and a heuristic solution is developed~\cite{agatz2018optimization}.
+This section presents a review on different approaches for drone-based last-mile delivery and their limitations.
+Since Murray and Chu introduced the problem of scheduling and routing a drone and a truck to minimize the time required for serving all customers and returning to the base station~\cite{murray2015flying}, various solutions have been proposed to enable drone-based last-mile delivery.
+The problem is called as the flying sidekick traveling salesman problem (FSTSP), or in some papers, the traveling salesman problem with a drone (TSP-D)~\cite{agatz2018optimization}.

-Numerous heuristic approaches have been proposed.
-Schermer \emph{et al.} focus on the scalability of the TSP-D problem and propose two heuristic solutions called the Two-Phase Heuristic (TPH) and Single-Phase Heuristic (SPH) to solve a large-scale TSP-D problem~\cite{schermer2018algorithms}.
-Bouman \emph{et al.} solve the problem based on a dynamic programming approach~\cite{bouman2018dynamic}.
-Tang \emph{et al.} apply the constraint programming approach to solve the problem~\cite{tang2019study}.
-Poikonen \emph{et al.} develop four branch-and-bound-based heuristics to solve the problem~\cite{poikonen2019branch}.
+Various heuristic approaches have been developed to solve TSP-D. Schermer \emph{et al.} focused on the scalability of the problem and proposed two heuristic solutions, \emph{i.e.,} the two-phase heuristic (TPH) and single-phase heuristic (SPH)~\cite{schermer2018algorithms}.
+Bouman \emph{et al.} proposed a dynamic programming approach to solve TSP-D~\cite{bouman2018dynamic}.
+Tang \emph{et al.} created a constraint programming approach to solve the problem~\cite{tang2019study}.
+Poikonen \emph{et al.} developed four branch-and-bound-based heuristics~\cite{poikonen2019branch}.
+These approaches are, however, designed for a limited number of human-driven trucks (mostly a single truck), initially located at the distributed center (depot).
+Table~I summarizes the maximum number of trucks and their initial locations in existing approaches.

-Variations of the TSP-D problem have been studied.
-Ha \emph{et al.} introduce the TSP-D problem from the perspective of minimizing the operational cost~\cite{ha2018min}.
-Jeong \emph{et al.} take into account the variable energy consumption of drones as well as the restricted flying areas into the problem formulation~\cite{jeong2019truck}.
-Dukkanci \emph{et al.} attempt to minimize the operational cost by taking into account the energy consumption of drones as a function of speed~\cite{dukkanci2019drone}.
-Wang \emph{et al.} propose a multi-objective version of the TSP-D problem to optimize both the operational cost and the time required to serve all customers~\cite{wang2020cooperative}.
+Variants of TSP-D have also been investigated.
+Ha \emph{et al.} addressed TSP-D focusing on the operational cost~\cite{ha2018min}.
+Jeong \emph{et al.} took into account the power consumption of drones and the restricted flying areas of the drones~\cite{jeong2019truck}.
+Dukkanci \emph{et al.}, similar to~\cite{ha2018min}, aimed to minimize the operational cost considering the energy consumption of drones~\cite{dukkanci2019drone}.
+Wang \emph{et al.} developed a multi-objective version of TSP-D to optimize both the operational cost and the time required to serve all customers~\cite{wang2020cooperative}.
+Similar to many solutions for TSP-D, most of these variants assume a limited number of human-driven trucks.
+Additionally, these approaches do not consider real-time traffic conditions in determining the routes of trucks.